Neuroscience Institute Job Openings

 Postdoctoral Job Openings

 Our research faculty seek talented and motivated postdoctoral fellows.
-Salaries for NYU Langone postdoctoral positions range from $60,000 to $70,000 per year.
+As of December 1, 2023, salaries for NYU Langone postdoctoral positions range start at $70,000 per year.
+Please reach out to our faculty directly to express interest in available postdoctoral positions.

 Sigurdsson Lab